This theme expects resources like images as local files. We need to place them in page bundles and register them in the front-matter.

 resources: - src: original_image_filename.jpg name: image

-A resource needs to be registered as usual by providing its source path and adding a short name as an identifier label.
+A resource needs to be registered as usual by providing its source path and by adding a short name as an identifier label.
 We can add as many files we like to the list under the

 resources key.
 Its also possible to add arbitrary meta-data under an additional